Neethu9074/carbon/README.md

 # reload bash
 bash

-# install and use the project's preferred Node.js version
+# install and use the project's preferred Node.js and Yarn version
 ./build/upgrade-nodejs
 ```